Nothingface (band): Violence (2000–2002)

 Two years later, the band released their third album Violence on October 10, 2000.
 It featured a single called "Bleeder" which peaked at number 32 on the Mainstream Rock chart.
 The album also peaked at 24 on the Heatseekers Chart and 37 on the Top Independent Chart.
 It was the band's most successful album, and their first under the semi-major label TVT Records.
 Chris Houck recorded drums for this album but had to leave the group due to medical issues that would prevent him from touring.
 He was replaced by Tommy Sickles of Ingredient 17 (Matt and Tommy's band before Nothingface).

 In early 2001, Bill Gaal left the group to pursue a career in music production and engineering.
 He was replaced by Jerry Montano, formerly of The Deadlights.
 A few months later, Gaal returned.
-During the 2001–02 interval between Violence and their next album, Nothingface experienced significant turmoil when lead singer Matt Holt's home burned down, Tom Maxwell's mother dying and bassist Bill Gaal divorcing his wife, leading to the band nearly breaking up.
+During the 2001–02 interval between Violence and their next album, Nothingface experienced significant turmoil with Matt Holt's home burning down, Tom Maxwell's mother dying and bassist Bill Gaal's divorce, leading to the band nearly breaking up.

 Skeletons and breakup (2003–2004)

 The band released their fourth album Skeletons on April 22, 2003, via TVT Records.
 The album is considered their most diverse, featuring some of the band's heaviest as well as most melodic material.
 That summer, the band played on the second-stage of the popular Ozzfest tour.
+However, the band dropped off Ozzfest shortly before it ended due to numerous factors, including voice issues experienced by Matt Holt.
 Nothingface disbanded on February 10, 2004, citing musical differences and lack of support from their label.